pknell/gitlab-terraform/blog.md

 ## Understanding the S3 Backend Stack

-We set up the S3 Backend into the "Staging" account, and perhaps also the "Production" account, by using the "s3-backend.template" file.
+We set up the S3 Backend into the "Staging" account, and perhaps also into the "Production" account, by using the "s3-backend.template" file.
 If you examine this file, you'll see the following resources:
 * TerraformStateBucket - The S3 bucket for holding Terraform State.
 Versioning is enabled, per Terraform's recommendation.
 * TerraformLockTable - The DynamoDB table that's used as a locking mechanism.
 * TerraformRole - Permissions needed for whatever resources the Terraform configuration will manage.
 For our example, it's just "ec2:*".
 However, for your project you would need to adjust this for whatever AWS services your project requires (e.g., VPN, RDS, SQS, etc...)
 * S3BackendRole - Permissions needed for Terraform to access and update it's state stored in S3.
 This includes both access to the bucket and to the lock table.

-These are depicted in the CloudFormation stack diagram:
+These resources are depicted in the following CloudFormation stack diagram:

 ![CloudFormation S3 Backend](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/blog-images/cf-s3-backend.png)